lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-Chapter three expands upon the findings of the experiment carried out in chapter two, to examine celebrity via print culture.
-Restricting my inquiry only to the 1790s rather that nineteenth-century legacies, I will use my corpora to compare how famous various literary celebrities were over the course of the decade.
-In addition to looking at the raw publication counts in the corpora defined in chapter two, I am currently exploring ways to use mentions in reviews and news articles to track prominence and reputation.
-I will also discuss popularity more generally: after developing a few different metrics for popularity, I will ask: what was most popular during the decade, according to my corpora?
+Chapter three expands upon the findings of the experiment carried out in chapter two, to examine popularity as it manifests in print culture.
+After developing a few different metrics for popularity, I will ask: what was most popular during the decade, according to my corpora?
 Why does one corpus show one popular thing, and another show another?

- Taking up David Brewer’s challenge in “Counting, Resonance, and Form” to account for the increased “footprint” of some texts beyond the moment of their original publication, I will also pay attention to works originally written before the 1790s which nonetheless can be considered important “1790s literature” due to prominent reprinting.
-This inquiry’s first question is one of discovery: what works resurface in this decade?
+I am particularly curious to see the place that chapbooks and religious tracts have in each corpus.
+My preliminary research suggests that many of the most reprinted works will substantially pre-date the 1790s in their composition.
+Accordingly, taking up David Brewer’s challenge to account for the increased “footprint” of some texts beyond the moment of their original publication, I will also pay attention to works originally written before the 1790s which nonetheless can be considered important “1790s literature” due to prominent reprinting.
+This inquiry’s first question is one of discovery: what works resurface in the 1790s?
 Its next question is one of close-reading and historical context: what makes them seem newly relevant?
-If possible, I would also like to examine theatrical production through this framework.
-Given the heightened ephemerality of theatre, it seems likely that the re-staging of an older play will be even more interestingly shaped by its potential to provide a timely response to the context in which it is re-staged.
+One of the things I will do is Restricting my inquiry only to the 1790s rather than nineteenth-century legacies, I will use my corpora to compare how famous various literary celebrities were over the course of the decade.
+In addition to looking at the raw publication counts in the corpora defined in chapter two, I am currently exploring ways to use mentions in reviews and news articles to track prominence and reputation.

+The chapter as a whole, then, presents a sustained study of the relative popularity of the most prominent works printed during the 1790s.
+How might this affect what we define as "popular literature"?

+Cite that fight about popularity that Alex keeps sending me (Lesser and Farmer)